 Saúde Criança Association

-Saúde Criança is a social organization with a pioneer methodology that assists children who have been hospitalized and are living below the poverty line by fostering the economic and social self-sustainability of their families.
+Saúde Criança is a social organization with a pioneer methodology that assists children who have been hospitalized and are living below the poverty line by fostering the economic and social self-sufficiency of their families.

 Founded in 1991 by Dr. Vera Cordeiro, Saúde Criança is a Brazilian nonprofit organization with no political or religious affiliations.

 Your purchases will benefit children from families at social risk!
 Many of the products sold are made at Saúde Criança headquarters by mothers who have already been assisted by the organization.
 Sorry, but our online shop is only available in Portuguese, and we deliver only in Brazil.